i-doit/knowledge-base/docs/en/user-authentication-and-management/ldap-directory/import-users-and-groups.md

 ### Import from all users and all groups

-Here users and groups are created and the users are assigned to the respective groups.
+Here users and groups are created and the users are assigned to the respective groups.<br>
 So that users and groups are synchronized the filter must look like this:

 [![Import of users and groups](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/4-htiuag.png)](../../assets/images/en/automation-and-integration/ldap/import-users-and-groups/4-htiuag.png)